Holidays & Events in Mexico

-Holidays: In Mexico there are 7 days throughout the year, when most workers are entitled to a day off with regular pay, which are known as “asuetos” (statutory holidays).
-If somebody is asked to work in any of these days, he or she is should get the double of his/her regular salary.
+Holidays: In Mexico, there are 7 days throughout the year when most workers are entitled to a day off with regular pay, known as “Asuetos” (statutory holidays).
+If somebody is asked to work in any of these days, they should get double his/her regular salary.

 January 1st – New Year’s Day.

 December 25th – Christmas.